davidfdr99/GeneticAlgo_MISP/README.md

 # The Maximum Independent Set problem

 In graph theory, an independent set $S$ of a given graph $G=(V,E)$ is a number of vertices $v \in V$ such that no two vertices in $S$ are adjacent, i.e. that no edges $e \in E$ are shared.
-*The Maximum Independent Set* (MIS) is the largest possible set of $G$.
+*The Maximum Independent Set* (MISP) is the largest possible set of $G$.
 It can be defined as:

 - $V' \subseteq V$ such that $\forall i, j \in V'$ the edge $\langle i, j \rangle \notin E$ and $|V'|$ is maximum (see Bäck & Khuri (1994))

 ## Example graphs:

-The MIS is deemed NP-hard.
+The MISP is deemed NP-hard.
 You can find a `misp.ipynb` notebook visualising the performance of the Genetic Algorithm in the `examples/` folder.

 # References